wapc/codegen/README.md

 -rwxr-xr-x  1 uname  staff  18454 Sep 19 14:56 hello-world.wasm
 ```

 If you load the project in VS Code (`code .` from the terminal if VS code is in your path), a task will monitor the Apex interface definition for changes and regenerate boilerplate code.
-If prompted with "Do you allow automatic tasks to run when you open this workspace?", select "Allow and run".